 I get it; we aren’t all cut out to be lawyers.
 And yes, this process does change you.
 But you are so much stronger than you think.
 Even if you don’t believe it right now in your body, start saying affirmations that empower you to change your mindset.

 Say affirmations daily!
 I AM STRONG.
 I CAN DO THIS.
 I AM BOLD.
 NOTHING WILL TAKE MY POWER AWAY.
 I AM LOVED.
 I AM FREE.
 I AM GUIDED.

-You may not see it now, but divorce when handled with self-love, has the capacity to grow you like nothing else, but only when you are able to point the finger inward.
+You may not see it now, but divorce, when handled with self-love, can grow you like nothing else, but only when you can point the finger inward.
 You have an opportunity to look at where your triggers are and heal them.
 I am a firm believer that there are no winners or losers in divorce, only opportunities to heal and grow.